M-Komorek/bLog/README.md

 Thank God it's Friday.
 A day spent briefly analyzing how could I write my own widget in `ratatui`.
 Is seems to be quite complex, especially the issue of optimal widget rendering.

 ## Day 21 updata
-Thinking about how to properly implement SOLID principials .
+Thinking about how to properly implement SOLID principials.

+## Day 22 updata
+Fightinh with borrow checker.